 What is Ask Polly?

-In April of 2021, Ask Polly moved to Substack where it publishes twice a week (on Mondays and Wednesdays) for subscribers only.
-Along with advice columns on subjects like how to embrace your secret creative dreams, how to make a lifelong commitment, and how to navigate difficult friendships, I also write features with faintly suspicious titles like How to Be Exuberant and How to Handle Regrets and You Are Already Whole.
+In April of 2021, Ask Polly moved to Substack where it publishes twice a week for subscribers only.
+Along with advice columns on subjects like how to embrace your secret creative dreams, how to make a lifelong commitment, and how to navigate difficult friendships, I also write essays like How to Be Exuberant and How to Handle Regrets and You Are Already Whole.

 Send your advice letters to askpolly @ protonmail.com.